 2. Connected Objects Operating System (COOS) - is an open source and has been written in Java.
 When using the COOS instance, the applications can connect to Shepherd in a secure, reliable and stable manner.
 In particular, it is important in this respect that eavesdropping by third parties is not possible when using COOS.
 Reliable in the sense that it is an M2M network, and communication between objects with COOS instance and the Shepherd will not be interrupted or delayed more than necessary.
 Thereby, ensuring a stable environment for the users and the applications.
 It requires therefore, developing an application using COOS, so this can apply to device so it can communicate with the Shepherd.
 From a programming perspective, "Connected Objects Operating System (COOS) is an application distributed in a container so that it can enable data exchange between the object and the Shepherd.
 In COOS concept, every component that is integrated, and can be pluggable is called "Connected Object (CO).
 This means that a COOS instance can have multiple Connected Object, and each COOS instance carries its own distinctive character.
-The Fig. 6 illustrates the relationship between COOS instance and CO.
+The Figure 5 below illustrates the relationship between COOS instance and CO.

-The Fig. 7 presents the system overview.
-It shows the establishment of an intended two-way communication between Sun SPOT sensors and its base station, and also two-way communication between the embedded Linux system and the Shepherd Platform.
+A two-way communication between Sun SPOT sensors and its base station is implemented, and also two-way communication between the embedded Linux system and the Shepherd Platform.